Director, Global Aviation & Public Policy, UPS - Keynote Speaker

 Executive Director, Academics and Instruction, Ada City Schools, Ada, OK

-Paula Kedy is a career educator who is currently serving as the Executive Director of Academics and Instruction for Ada City Schools in Ada, OK.
+Paula Kedy is a career educator who is currently serving as the Executive Director of Academics and Instruction for the Ada City School in Ada, OK.
 Paula is currently working in collaboration with the City of Ada, the Ada Regional Airport, and members of EAA Chapter 1005 to develop and implement an aviation program for the Ada City School District.
 In addition to the aviation awareness program that was launched in 2016-2017, the school district plans to field test the new AOPA High School Curriculum and will offer Introduction to Aviation as an elective course.
 Paula is also a member of the AOPA High School Aviation Steering Committee.

 Coordinator, Youth Development and Air Force Association Programs, Civil Air Patrol, Maxwell Air Force Base, AL

 Susan Broderick Mallett is a retired teacher, principal, and university instructor with an educational tenure of 31 years in Alabama schools.
 As a public school principal, she led a nationally and internationally-recognized elementary school that integrated the aerospace theme throughout the curriculum.
-Since 2006 she has served as the Youth Development and Air Force Association (AFA) Programs Coordinator at the National HQ of the Civil Air Patrol at Maxwell Air Force Base, AL. Susan serves as the Vice President/Aerospace Education for the Air Force Association at the chapter, state, and region levels, and is a member of the national AFA’s Aerospace Education Council.
+Since 2006, she has served as the Youth Development and Air Force Association (AFA) Programs Coordinator at the National HQ of the Civil Air Patrol at Maxwell Air Force Base, Alabama.
+Susan serves as the Vice President/Aerospace Education for the Air Force Association at the chapter, state, and region levels, and is a member of the national AFA’s Aerospace Education Council.

 Nathan McAfee is a high school Aviation and Advanced Robotics instructor for McKinney ISD.
 He is a certified commercial drone pilot, 3D printing enthusiast, and is continually working to find new ways to spark a love of aviation in his students.
-He has a passion for advancing opportunities to bring females into aviation.
+Nathan has a passion for advancing opportunities to bring females into aviation.
 He is a part of the McKinney ISD Aviation Academy which has over 220 students.

 Director, K-12 STEM, Grand Prairie Independent School District, Grand Prairie, TX

 Educator Nancy McGee has lived a life of adventure and diversity.
 In a career spanning 32 years, she has served as classroom teacher, coach, campus and district-level administrator.
 Nancy is currently the Director of Science Technology Engineering and Math (STEM) K-12 in the Grand Prairie Independent School District.
 In her spare time, Nancy is an explorer and filmmaker.
 The Explorers Club recognized her with a Fellowship for contributions to scientific knowledge in the field of geographical exploration.
-Her credits include NBC, Universal Studios and Discovery.
-Nancy is the first female to pilot the Exosuit, and was inducted into the Women Divers Hall of Fame.
+Her credits include NBC, Universal Studios, and Discovery.
+Nancy is the first female to pilot the Exosuit and was inducted into the Women Divers Hall of Fame.

-Director, Flight Training Initiative, AOPA, Frederick, MD
+Senior Director, Flight Training Initiative, AOPA, Frederick, MD